CONDITIONS OF PLAY – PENNANTS.

 (3) teams of four (4) players.

-nominations received, a maximum of two (2) sides per Club, in divisions other
+received, a maximum of two (2) sides per Club, in any division, is allowable.

 3.4.
 Where a second side from the same Club is